Assessing non-Gaussian quantum state conversion with the stellar rank: Assessing approximate Gaussian conversion

-Notable Gaussian conversion protocols that were previously studied include: conversion of two single-photons into a two-photon state \cite{albarelli2018resource}; conversion of Fock states to cat states \cite{Ourjoumtsev2007generation}; synthesis of GKP states from several non-Gaussian states \cite{Etesse:2014ty, Weigand2018generating, takase2024generation,pizzimenti2024optical}; conversion of trisqueezed state to cubic phase state \cite{zheng2020gaussian, hahn2022deterministic}; $n$-photon added or $n$-photon subtracted squeezed states into cat states \cite{hahn2022deterministic}; binomial states into GKP states \cite{Zheng2023gaussian}; superposition of vacuum and single-photon state into arbitrary non-Gaussian states \cite{Etesse:14}; from photon-subtracted squeezed state into arbitrary non-Gaussian states \cite{Arzani2017polynomial}; from two copies of a cubic phase state to a cubic phase state with higher cubicity \cite{PhysRevA.97.062337}.
-For our analysis, we focus on a specific Gaussian conversion protocol of a trisqueezed state to a cubic phase state from \cite{zheng2020gaussian}, for which Gaussian conversion fidelity and success probability are easily available.
+We build on top of the {\tt stellar-rank-numerics} library to assess Gaussian convertibility.
+For more details see Appendix~\ref{app:num}.
+All the code and scripts to generate the data and the figures presented in the following paragraphs are available online \cite{stellarnumerics}.

-In Fig.~\ref{fig:nogoregtritocub}, we present the no-go region for the conversion from a trisqueezed state to a cubic phase state.
-Again, we notice a lower bound of the error that is independent of the success probability.
-If we zoom in, we see that the conversion protocol in~\cite{zheng2020gaussian} is very close to the no-go region.
-The bound we derived here is thus fairly tight to an achievable and known conversion that has experimental relevance.
+Notable Gaussian conversion protocols that were previously studied include: conversion of two single-photons into a two-photon state \cite{albarelli2018resource}; conversion of Fock states to cat states \cite{Ourjoumtsev2007generation}; synthesis of GKP states from several non-Gaussian states \cite{Etesse:2014ty, Weigand2018generating, takase2024generation,pizzimenti2024optical}; conversion of tri-squeezed state to cubic phase state \cite{zheng2020gaussian, hahn2022deterministic}; $n$-photon added or $n$-photon subtracted squeezed states into cat states \cite{hahn2022deterministic}; binomial states into GKP states \cite{Zheng2023gaussian}; superposition of vacuum and single-photon state into arbitrary non-Gaussian states \cite{Etesse:14}; from photon-subtracted squeezed state into arbitrary non-Gaussian states \cite{Arzani2017polynomial}; from two copies of a cubic phase state to a cubic phase state with higher cubicity \cite{PhysRevA.97.062337}.